balena-io/balena-cli/doc/cli.markdown

 Pin the preloaded device (not application) to the preloaded release on provision

+#### --add-certificate &#60;certificate.crt&#62;

+Add the given certificate (in PEM format) to /etc/ssl/certs in the preloading container.
+The file name must end with '.crt' and must not be already contained in the preloader's /etc/ssl/certs folder.
+Can be repeated to add multiple certificates.

 #### --docker, -P &#60;docker&#62;

 Path to a local docker socket (e.g. /var/run/docker.sock)